- Search The Registry

 - My Account

 *The Massacre at Ebenezer Creek on this date in 1864.
 During the American Civil War, hundreds of Black families who had just escaped slavery were left to drown by Union General Jeff.
 C. Davis.

 In November 1864, Union General William T. Sherman heard of atrocities at Camp Lawton, a Confederate prisoner-of-war camp near Millen, Georgia.
 Sherman ordered his troops to begin marching South toward the camp.
 He found it deserted.
 He ordered the entire camp burned to the ground and his troops to continue moving south to pursue the Confederates who had vacated the camp.
 His troops began to attract many enslaved people.
 There are reports that by the time the soldiers reached Ebenezer Swamp, there were over 2,000 enslaved people.

-Throughout Sherman's March to the Sea, enslaved people were looked on as "a growing burden" as the army approached Savannah in December 1864.
-Complicating the situation, Confederate cavalry under General Joseph Wheeler was actively harassing the Federal rear guard.
-Upon reaching the area surrounding Ebenezer Swamp, General Jeff.
+Throughout Sherman's March to the Sea, enslaved people were considered "a growing burden" as the army approached Savannah in December 1864.
+Complicating the situation, Confederate cavalry under General Joseph Wheeler was harassing the Federal rear guard upon reaching the area surrounding Ebenezer Swamp, General Jeff.
 C. Davis' troops found that the heavy rains caused the riverbanks to overflow, washing away the roads.

 They found a destroyed bridge over Ebenezer Creek, the only way to cross the swamp.
 Confederates had begun to fire upon the Union soldiers from along the Savannah River.
 On December 8, 1864, the Union XIV Corps reached the western bank of Ebenezer Creek.
-While their engineers began assembling a pontoon bridge for the crossing, Wheeler's cavalry approached close enough to conduct sporadic shelling of the Union lines.
-By midnight the bridge was ready, and Davis's 14,000 men began their crossing.
+While their engineers assembled a pontoon bridge for the crossing, Wheeler's cavalry approached close enough to conduct sporadic shelling of the Union lines.
+The bridge was ready by midnight, and Davis's 14,000 men began crossing.
 Over 600 freed people were anxious to cross with them, but Davis ordered his provost marshal to prevent this.